Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Introduction

 Quantitative 3D tracking has previously been achieved through the use of a research ultrasound system and custom 2D ultrasound array \cite{xiaLookingImagingPlane2017}.
 Dedicated tracking elements aligned parallel to and on each side of a central linear imaging array transmitted Golay-coded ultrasound signals to a fibre-optic hydrophone integrated into the needle.
-The 3D location of the needle tip was determined by combining an estimate of the 2D location of the needle tip in the axial-elevational plane, determined from the time-of-arrival of the signals at the needle tip using multilateration (MLAT), with the apparent location of the needle tip within the imaging plane reconstructed from pulses received at the hydrophone from the central imaging array.
-MLAT is the process of determining the location of an object from measurements of the distance between it and a set of known locations; the location of the object is typically determined by iteratively solving the inverse problem.
-While this method was able to provide a tracking accuracy better than \qty{0.4}{\milli\meter} at depths of up to \qty{40}{\milli\meter} and elevational locations up to \qty{15}{\milli\meter} from the imaging plane, clinical deployment was hindered by the requirement for custom ultrasound transmission sequences, performing imaging and tracking one after the other, limiting the frame rates of both and requiring a research-mode imaging system capable of exciting 256 channels (128 for imaging and 128 for tracking).
-Furthermore, \qty{40}{\milli\meter} is too shallow for liver biopsy and other solid-organ interventions.
+The lateral location of the needle tip was estimated from analysis of the amplitudes of the signals received by the tracking array, while localisation of the tip in the axial-elevational plane was achieved using multilateration (MLAT) of the times-of-arrival of the signals at the array.
+While this method was able to provide a tracking accuracy better than 0.4\,mm at depths of up to 40\,mm and elevational locations up to 15\,mm from the imaging plane, clinical deployment was hindered by the requirement for custom ultrasound transmission sequences, performing imaging and tracking one after the other, limiting the frame rates of both and requiring a research-mode imaging system capable of exciting 256 channels (128 for imaging and 128 for tracking).
+Furthermore, 40\,mm is too shallow for liver biopsy and other solid-organ interventions.
+We have previously demonstrated 3D imaging and needle tracking using a sparse matrix imaging array and needle-integrated fibre-optic ultrasound sensor~\cite{liangVolumetricUltrasoundImaging2025}, but the depth was limited to 40\,mm.